-If your babysitter has many years’ experience, works with children during the day and has qualifications like a first aid course, etc., they are likely to cost you more than the teen next door or someone just starting out.
+If your babysitter has many years of experience, works with children during the day and has qualifications like a first aid course, etc., they are likely to cost you more than the teen next door or someone just starting.

 Most babysitters will have a higher fee after midnight.
 So, if date night goes on past midnight, you may have to pay a steeper hourly rate.
 Some will also charge a set fee for the first two or three hours and then a little bit less for anything after that.
 If it’s a weekday, you may get a lower fee than you would for a weekend or public holiday.